BlafKing/sd-civitai-browser-plus/README.md

 <h3>Automatically assign tags to installed models 🏷️</h3>

-* Effortlessly organize your models by scanning and assigning available tags for automatic use in image generation.
+* Assign tags by scanning all intalled models for automatic use in image generation.

 <h3>High-speed downloads with Aria2 🚄</h3>